uwdata/mosaic/docs/api/core/connectors.md

 `wasmConnector(options)`

 Create a new DuckDB-WASM connector with the given _options_.
 This method will instantiate a new DuckDB instance in-browser using Web Assembly.
-If no existing DuckDB-WASM instance provided as an option, a new instance is created lazily upon first access.
+If no existing DuckDB-WASM instance is provided as an option, a new instance is created lazily upon first access.

 The supported options are: